kh-issa86/ISSAKHALED_5_03052021/README.md

 # Orinoco #
-# Project 5 at OpenClassrooms - web developer: Turn a mockup into a website
+# Project 5 at OpenClassrooms - web developer: Build an e-commerce site
 ***

 Fifth project of the web developer path at OpenClassrooms.